reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 ### General Problems

-General problems with desire accounts
+General problems with desire accounts and counterfactual attitude accounts.

 1. The elements posited as providing reasons (desires, informed desires, motivations, ideal desires, ideal observer's desires, etc.) don't necessarily provide reasons, i.e. when they disconnect with an agent's normative judgments.
 Consider a case where dispositionalism (but not constructivism) would say someone has reason.
-On what grounds can the person be said to have that reason if they are not in some way comitted to the action?
+On what grounds can the person be said to have that reason if they are not in some way committed to the action?
 2. Insofar as they do provide reasons, constructivism explains why they provide reasons, why they matter and a unifying theme explaining the authority of the elements that do matter.
 E.g. if certain features are constituitive of agency, caring about desires under experience, future desires, etc.
 3. Constructivism can give a clean general account of all reasons.
+	- How to give a metaphysical account of reasons for belief?
+One response is that one has reason to believe P only if they would believe P in circumstance P. How to account for a reason to believe *that* counterfactual?
+The response is that one has reason to believe that they would believe P in circumstances C iff they would believe that "they would believe P in circumstances C" in circumstances C. This is circular...
+This may not actually be an issue on the metaphysical/epistemic level.
+It may still be an issue on the linguistic/psychological level, however.